1. What does "DADI" mean?

 1. Can I migrate a WordPress/Drupal/whatever site to DADI?

 Yes.
 And given the development pace achievable with DADI, doing so does not usually represent a significant amount of work.
-Data mappings to import your content into DADI API will be required and your templates will need to be moved to DADI web.
+Data mappings to import your content into DADI API will be required and your templates will need to be moved to DADI Web (which supports multiple template languages, meaning that you probably need to redevelop them).
 And that’s about it.

 “Products built with DADI are delivered in days and weeks, not weeks and months.”